-How we do this course.
+HOW WE DO THIS COURSE.
 This course has a pretty predictable rhythm to it.
 Class time is mainly for working out new kinds of problems together.
 There will be daily assignments.
 Tests come when we get to good stopping points.

-Before class you are to read the assigned sections from the textbook.
+Before class you are to read the assigned sections from the textbook and, sometimes, watch a video presentation.
 In class I will review and highlight material, especially definitions, that you have read.
 I will avoid lecturing, preferring to devote most of our meeting time to practicing sample problems.
 Some class periods will also include demonstrations of new ML features.
 At the end of each class I will assign problems from the book, which will also be posted on the course website.
 These will be a mix of pencil-and-paper exercises for the math portion (mostly proofs) and programming exercises for the computer science portion (the latter to be turned in by email).